-Prithviraja III famously known as Prithviraj Chauhan or Rai Pithora was one of the greatest Rajput rulers ever lived.
-He is the famous ruler of the Chauhan dynasty who ruled the Sapadalaksha which is a traditional Chahamana territory.
+Prithviraj III famously known as Prithviraj Chauhan or Rai Pithora was one of the greatest Rajput rulers who ever lived.
+He is the famous ruler of the Chauhan dynasty who ruled the Sapada Baksha which is a traditional Chahamana territory.
 He controlled the present-day Rajasthan, Uttar Pradesh, Delhi, Haryana, Madhya Pradesh, and some parts of Punjab.
-He had kept Ajmer as his capital but many folk legends describe him as the king of India’s political centre Delhi.
+Even though he had kept Ajmer as his capital, many folk legends describe him as the king of India’s political center Delhi.

 Prithviraj Chauhan is widely known as a warrior king who bravely resisted the Muslim ruler, Muhammad of Ghor, the ruler of the Muslim Ghurid dynasty with all his might.
 In 1192 CE, Prithviraj was defeated by Ghurids at the second battle of Tarain and later he was executed after his defeat.
 His defeat at the second battle of Tarain is considered to be a landmark event in the Islamic conquest of India.

 Prithviraj Chauhan was also known as: Rai Pithora

 Important Battles: Battles of Tarain